 You may also waive coverage.

-Beginning January 1, 2009, the Eagle Plan's self-funded medical option - the PPO Copay Option, PPO Deductible Option, Minimum Coverage Option and Out-of-Area Option - are administered by two network/claims administrators:

-Blue Cross and Blue Shield of Texas
+The Plan's self-funded medical options - the PPO 750 Option, PPO 1500 Option, PPO 2500 Option and Out-of-Area Option - are administered by the same network/claims administrator, Blue Cross and Blue Shield of Texas.